 The PACE Fund is supervised and administered by the Bank of North Dakota.
 All cash accounts are deposited in the Bank of North Dakota.
 The Bank of North Dakota pays interest to the PACE Fund on monies that have been disbursed to the funding agency.
 In lieu of an administrative fee, the Bank of North Dakota does not pay interest to the PACE Fund on the cash accounts held at the Bank of North Dakota that have not been disbursed to the funding agency.
-Interest buydowns amortized into interest expense totaled \$6,290,311 and \$5,109,770 for the years ended June 30, 2014 and 2013, respectively.
+Interest buydowns amortized into interest expense totaled \$5,885,455 and \$6,290,311 for the years ended June 30, 2015 and 2014, respectively.

-The 2013 North Dakota Legislature passed Senate Bill 2014 that authorizes the Bank of North Dakota to transfer \$28,000,000 from the Bank's current earnings and undivided profits to the PACE fund and \$2,000,000 to the Biofuels PACE fund during the biennium beginning July 1, 2013, and ending June 30, 2015.
-Of the \$30,000,000 in authorized transfers, \$14,200,000 was transferred to the PACE, Flex PACE, and Biofuels PACE Programs during the year ended June 30, 2014.
+The 2013 North Dakota Legislature passed Senate Bill 2014 that authorizes the Bank of North Dakota to transfer \$28,000,000 from the Bank's current earnings and undivided profits to the PACE fund and \$2,000,000 to the Biofuels PACE fund during the biennium beginning July 1, 2013 and ending June 30, 2015.
+Of the \$30,000,000 in authorized transfers, the entire \$30,000,000 was transferred during the biennium.